 As asset management involves the balancing of costs, opportunities & risks against the performance of assets, it will achieve the objectives of an organization.

-Asset management allows the application to manage an asset over the different stages of its life cycle from the need for an asset, its disposal, including its managing of the potential post and disposal liabilities.
+Asset management allows the application to manage an asset over the different stages of the asset life cycle from the need for an asset, its disposal, including its managing of the potential post and disposal liabilities.

 Asset management is based on the set of few fundamentals: